atsbomb/bombRig/README.md

 - Circle CON

 Select as many locators (or any object with shape) and run.
-The function asks you for the CON scale multiplier.
+The function asks for the CON axis and scale multiplier.
 Original locator shape will be lost and replaced by a simple circle CON shape.
 ```
 import importlib
 import bombRig.circleCon